Geemili/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+   - DOM is short for Document Object Model.
+The longer version of the name gives us a hint at it's purpose; the DOM is a model of the HMTL document using JavaScript objects.
+More importantly, DOM objects expose functions like `appendChild` and attributes like `textContent` to allow javascript to modify HTML documents on the fly.

 2. What is an event?

+   - An event is when something happens to the page, usually involving user input. `click`, `scroll`, and `keydown` are all events that are generated when the user is using a site.

+   - As developers, we can create JavaScript that listens for these events and reacts to it.
+Like creating a button that shows more content, or shows some hidden content.

 3. What is an event listener?

+   - Basically, what I said in the second paragraph above.
+It is some code that runs when a specific event is generated.

 4. Why would we convert a NodeList into an Array?

+   - An `Array` has functions (like `map` and `reduce`) that a `NodeList` doesn't have.
+Recent browser versions do implement forEach for `NodeList`s, but converting to an `Array` is still worth it for the other functions that are not implemented on `NodeList`s.

 5. What is a component?

+- A component is a reusable piece of HTML that is generated programmatically.
+If you have a dynamic site, these pop up everywhere.
+For example, a social media post is a component with a message, a like button, and comments.
+Each post has the same structure, with data that is filled in by the user.

 ### Git Set up